 - Alexander Newman

 - William H Newman

-Alexander Newman & Halbert married about 1756 in Essex County, Virginia.
+Alexander Newman & Halbert married, probably in Essex County, Virginia about 1758.

 6. William Henry Newman

 8. Patsy Newman